Skip to main content.

 • Authorizations

-Before a proposal is submitted, all relevant administrators must approve the project.
-Please work with an OIS staff member to request approval as applicable.
+Note that before a proposal is submitted, all relevant administrators must approve the project.
+Please work with an OIS staff member to request approval as applicable from one or more of the following:

 • Controller